theangelsofwar/AIRE/README.md

     > truffle compile
     > truffle migrate

-    If there is a migrationn issue, check that truffle.js config file matches the settings on Local Ethereum Net(Ganache).
+    If there is a migration issue, check that truffle.js config file matches the settings on Local Ethereum Net(Ganache).
 Switch from port 7545 to 8545

     Copy the account address from the Migration, this is the public address of the Contract: 0x0061Bd8aC3bE503b4422da5db980043839328588